microsoft/vscode-dev-containers/repository-containers/images/README.md

 # Pre-built Repository Development Container Images

 This folder contains Dockerfiles for images that are pre-built and published and then used for a repository container either here or in directly in the repository.
+These can only be on-boarded by the VS Code and GitHub Codespaces teams.

 ## License